Variables serve to store and manage dynamic information during the game's execution. They can be used for a wide range of purposes, including:

 {%myVariable = “My string”}

-Otherwise (in conditional node or Variables node) you don’t need to surround them with curly braces.
+Otherwise (in a conditional node or a Variables node), you don’t need to surround them with curly braces.

 %myVariable = “My string”

-In the Text or the Choice node ****nominating it without setting its value {%myVariable} its value will be printed out once the flow is running.
+In a Text or a Choice node, ****nominating it without setting its value {%myVariable}, its value will be printed out once the flow is running.
+In this case, variables can be written without curly braces %myVariable.

 Any valid operator can be used to set the variable value: